 Be Careful About What You Say and To Whom

 When you think you've finally found that new plum position and you've been asked to interview, you'll probably want to shout it from the rooftops.
 Still.
 Don't broadcast the fact that you hated your last job.
 Companies check references.
 They ask about previous employers in interviews, and what you say matters.

 Recruiters and prospective employers look for people who are going to build their businesses and reputations up through engagement and contribution; not tear them down.
 Going into an interview with the idea that you can spend even a fraction of the time ripping into the company for which you currently work (or formerly worked) often says far more about you than the company.
 What's more, you never know who your interviewer might know, or even if the company you're trying to leave could hold associations with the company to which you're trying to move.

 Resign With Class

 Resign gracefully, giving two weeks notice.
 Offer to provide assistance during the transition and leave, as best you can, the company behind with no hard feelings.

 Aside from not being worth what it might cost from a career perspective, a scorched Earth approach to separation isn't worth the time and energy, and such overtures compromise your professional integrity.
-You're better served by focusing energy and perspective to your new job and improving your experience, this time around.
+You're better served by focusing your energy and perspective to your new job and improving your experience this time around.